ibrar-syed/Graphical_User_Interface_Medics/README.md

 # 🩺 Image Segmentation & Detection Web Application

 This Streamlit-powered application offers an interactive platform for analyzing medical images using detection and segmentation tasks.

-Users can upload medical images (e.g., MRI, CT, TRUS), select a model architecture (currently placeholder), perform tasks, and visualize results.
+Can upload medical images (e.g., MRI, CT, TRUS), select a model architecture (currently placeholder), perform tasks, and visualize results.
 While this version contains dummy logic for modeling, it is structured for integration with actual deep learning models,  **In Progress,...**

 ---